 Nick Cordero's wife says he has woken up from coma weeks after coronavirus hospitalization: "He's a true superhero"

 Broadway star Nick Cordero has been hospitalized for more than a month battling the coronavirus.
-But weeks after being placed in a medically induced coma, Cordero's wife, Amanda Kloots, took to Instagram on Tuesday to announce the Tony-award winning actor has finally woken up.
+But weeks after being placed in a medically induced coma, Cordero's wife, Amanda Kloots, announced Tuesday on Instagram that the Tony-award winning actor has finally woken up.

 Holding her and Cordero's 10-month-old son Elvis, Kloots announced the progress on her Instagram story, saying, "He is awake. ...
 We did it."
 She added that he is still very weak from the medical issues he has faced, but that he is responsive and is following commands.